-- Working together with partners, we aim to prevent an estimated 120 million unintended pregnancies by 2030. - We plan to provide 100 million girls and women in low- and middle-income countries (LMICs) with affordable access to contraceptive options by 2030. - We are working with health authorities to find ways to expand access to postpartum hemorrhage (PPH) treatment options to women around the world.
+- Working together with partners, we aim to prevent an estimated 120 million unintended pregnancies by 2030. - We plan to provide 100 million girls and women in low- and middle-income countries (LMICs) with affordable access to contraceptive options by 2030. - We are working with health authorities to find ways to expand access to the JADA® system, a medical device intended to help control and treat abnormal postpartum uterine bleeding or hemorrhage when conservative management is warranted, to women around the world.